USACE/instrumentation-api/README.md

    | Username          | postgres       |
    | Password          | postgres       |

-3. Initialize the database and seed it with some data
+3. Initialize the database and seed it with some data (docker-compose runs this for you)

    Use the Query Tool in pgadmin4 and the .sql files in the database/ directory in this repository.
 You can find the query tool by expanding the left menu tree to `Servers --> Databases --> postgres`.
 Right click `postgres --> Query Tool`.
-From here, copy [tables.sql](database/tables.sql) into the Query Tool and run it by pressing `f5`.
+From here, copy [tables.sql](database/sql/10-tables.sql) into the Query Tool and run it by pressing `f5`.
 Note: to only run a portion of the SQL you've copied, you can highlight the section you want to run before hitting `f5`.

 ## Running the GO API for Local Development